+Alpha Chi

-Alpha Chi - Alpha Chi is a national honor society established for the promotion and recognition of scholarship and of those elements of character which make scholarship effective for good among the students in the academic divisions of colleges and universities in the United States of America and other countries.
+Alpha Chi is a national honor society established for the promotion and recognition of scholarship and of those elements of character which make scholarship effective for good among the students in the academic divisions of colleges and universities in the United States of America and other countries.

+Alpha Epsilon Delta

-Alpha Epsilon Delta-Alpha Epsilon Delta is the National Health Professional Honor Society dedicated to the encouragement and recognition of excellence in professional health scholarship, including medicine, dentistry, veterinary, and others.
+Alpha Epsilon Delta is the National Health Professional Honor Society dedicated to the encouragement and recognition of excellence in professional health scholarship, including medicine, dentistry, veterinary, and others.

-American Chemical Society - ACS membership is open to majors in chemistry, pre-medicine, and science who are recommended by American Chemical Society members.
+American Chemical Society

+ACS membership is open to majors in chemistry, pre-medicine, and science who are recommended by American Chemical Society members.
 A student affiliate branch of the American Chemical Society was established at Erskine in 1969.

-ARP Student Union - The ARP Student Union seeks to glorify God and enjoy Him forever and to bring unity to Erskine students by promoting Gospel ministry at Erskine College.
+ARP Student Union

+The ARP Student Union seeks to glorify God and enjoy Him forever and to bring unity to Erskine students by promoting Gospel ministry at Erskine College.
 The ARP Student Union works in partnership with the Associate Reformed Presbyterian Campus Minister at Erskine College, supporting and promoting the Campus Ministry of the Associate Reformed Presbyterian General Synod to Erskine College students.
-The ARP Student Union seeks to make ministry opportunities, events, conferences, and resources of the Campus Ministry of the Associate Reformed Presbyterian General Synod to Erskine College students.
-The ARP Student Union seeks to make ministry of the Associate Reformed Presbyterian General Synod to Erskine College students.
+The ARP Student Union seeks to make ministry opportunities, events, conferences, and resources of the Campus Ministry of the Associate Reformed Presbyterian General Synod more available and affordable for all Erskine College students.

-BCM (Baptist Collegiate Ministries) - Baptist Collegiate Ministry (BCM) is a college campus ministry supported in South Carolina through the South Carolina Baptist Convention and local Southern Baptist churches.
+BCM (Baptist Collegiate Ministries)

+Baptist Collegiate Ministry (BCM) is a college campus ministry supported in South Carolina through the South Carolina Baptist Convention and local Southern Baptist churches.
 The organization, however, is open to students of all kinds of denominations and faiths.
-BCM is Christ-centered and student-led and provides opportunity for students to grow and share in their spiritual lives through weekly fellowship, discipleship, worship, and Bible study.
+BCM is Christ-centered and studentled and provides opportunity for students to grow and share in their spiritual lives through weekly fellowship, discipleship, worship, and Bible study.
 BCM also regularly engages in mission opportunities.

-Beta Beta - (Tri- Beta), the National Biological Honor Society, offers outdoor activities, service projects, and associate membership to any student, regardless of major, who has an interest in the life sciences.
+Beta Beta Beta (Tri- Beta)

+The National Biological Honor Society, offers outdoor activities, service projects, and associate membership to any student, regardless of major, who has an interest in the life sciences.
 Students excelling in biological or biochemical sciences can attain full membership, as well as the opportunity to conduct and present laboratory or field research projects at regional meetings.

-EAB - (Erskine Activities Board) works with the Campus Life Coordinator to provide programmed activities for the purpose of forging a thriving campus atmosphere for Erskine students.
+EAB (Erskine Activities Board)

+EAB works with the Campus Life Coordinator to provide programmed activities for the purpose of forging a thriving campus atmosphere for Erskine students.
 Positions in EAB are hired with the intention of including student voice and diverse perspectives.
 Those who serve on the board act as a catalyst for connection in their interactions with different organizations and societies as a means of creating Erskine's overarching campus life.